 I have always followed the principle that it is important to treat all people equally and until recently made no particular effort to draw attention to culture in my classroom.
 This approach was clearly not culturally ‘responsive’ since it did not ‘respond’ to culture, but rather ignored it.
-Sadly, it is clear from the many conversations that I have had with teachers that I was not the only person to do this.
-Thankfully, I now recognise that this approach was not only wrong, but harmful.
+It is clear from the many conversations that I have had with teachers that I was not the only person to do this.
+I now recognise that this approach was not only wrong, but harmful.

 Being culturally responsive means valuing culture and taking steps to sustain it.
 It involves celebrating the rich values of Maori and promoting them in a way that avoids tokenism.
 It means allowing Maori to express their identity, not feel that they need to suppress it.